e-c-k-e-r/vall-e/README.md

 ### Plotting Metrics

 Included is a helper script to parse the training metrics.
-Simply invoke it with, for example: `python3 ./scripts/plot.py --log-dir ./training/valle/logs/1693675364 --out-dir ./data/ --xs=ar.engine_step --ys=ar.loss`
+Simply invoke it with, for example: `python3 -m vall_e.plot yaml="./training/valle/config.yaml"`

+You can specify what X and Y labels you want to plot against by passing `--xs tokens_processed --ys loss stats.acc`

 ### Notices